Cardiac Catheterization for Congenital Heart Defects in Children

 Cardiac catheterization is used in conjunction with other tests, including heart sonograms, which are called echocardiograms, and MRI scans of the heart, to help diagnose congenital heart defects.
 After diagnosis, cardiac catheterization can also be used to provide treatment for babies and children with certain types of congenital heart defects.

-Before a catheterization procedure, a baby or child usually receives general anesthesia to prevent discomfort and unwanted movement during the procedure.
-The pediatric cardiologist may also give an injection of a local anesthetic to numb the skin where the catheter—a thin, flexible tube—is to be inserted.
+Before a catheterization, a baby or child usually receives general anesthesia to prevent discomfort and unwanted movement during the procedure.
+The cardiologist may also give an injection of a local anesthetic to numb the skin where the catheter—a thin, flexible tube—is to be inserted.

 The doctor then threads the catheter through an artery or vein, usually in the leg near the groin, and into the heart.
 A liquid dye is injected through the catheter to highlight blood flow through the heart.
 Continuous X-ray images of this blood flow appear on a monitor.
 This technique is called fluoroscopy.